chromaway/ngcccbase/doc/exchange.md

     u'monikers': [u'foo_inc'],
     u'unit': 1}

-The JSON data should be backed up, and can also be used for _sharing_ the asset definition with other parties and exchanges that may want to trade your asset.
+The JSON data is important since it defines your asset and without it your asset would be lost!
+The asset definition in JSON should therefore be backed up, and can also be used for _sharing_ the asset definition with other parties and exchanges that may want to trade your asset.

 Here is a simple backup to file example, in python:

     import json
     asset_info = client.getasset('foo_inc')
-    json.dump(asset_info, 'backup.json')
+    json.dump(asset_info, 'foo_inc_backup.json')

 You can also check that you indeed have 1000 items of "foo_inc".